yesworkflow-org/yw-prototypes/README.md

 There currently are two YesWorkflow prototypes in this repository.
 A python implementation can be found in `src/resources/main/python`.
 A  README.txt in that directory provides further information and instructions.
 The remainder of this file pertains to the Java implementation.

-__JDK and Maven configuration__.
+### JDK and Maven configuration

 The Java prototype is built using Maven 3.
 Before building YesWorkflow confirm that the `mvn` command is in your path and that a JDK version 1.7 or higher is found by maven:

     $ mvn --version
     Apache Maven 3.2.3 (33f8c3e1027c3ddde99d3cdebad2656a31e8fdf4; 2014-08-11T13:58:10-07:00)